Index

 - Life expectancy at age 65 years and healthy life expectancy (years in ‘good’ health) at birth and at age 65 years are also lower in Hull.
 People in Hull live more of their lives not in ‘good’ health.
 It is estimated that men in Hull who are aged 65 years will spend 8.9 years of their estimated remaining 16.7 years not in good health which represents 53% of their remaining life (compared to 8.6 years for England equating to 46% of their remaining life).
 For women aged 65 years, it is estimated they will spend 10.5 years of their estimated remaining 19.1 years not in good health which represents 55% of their remaining life (compared to 9.9 years for England equating to 47% of their remaining life).

-- As well as the national inequalities gap between Hull and England increasing over time, the local inequalities gap between people living in the most and least deprived areas of Hull has also increased over time.
+- The national inequalities gap between Hull and England has been increasing over time, and whilst the local inequalities gap between people living in the most and least deprived areas of Hull is variable it has not improved over time.
 The difference in the national and local inequalities gap is larger for men compared to women.

 - People in Hull are dying earlier than they should and there are wide inequalities / differences in life expectancy both between Hull and England, and within Hull.